-Jeffrey Wilcox Paclipan was born in Balibago, Philippines in 1967.
+Jeffrey Wilcox Paclipan was born in Balibago, Philippines.
 Raised into a military family, he has relocated in a variety of states including California, Missouri, Wyoming, North Dakota, Alaska and Florida.
 He currently resides in College Park, GA.

 Although Paclipan was offered a Douglas Wyoming Kurtz Andrew Scholarship and Sheridan Wyoming College Scholarship in 1985 he decided to relocate to Alaska with his family from 1985-1987.
 He attended International Fine Arts College, Miami, FL, from 1987-89 where he received an AA Degree, Commercial Art.
 From 1990 to 1996 worked in the Miami Beach area as a freelance interior faux finisher and mural artist.
 As a self-taught artist, Paclipan has predominantly worked with nontraditional materials since 1990.
 He viscerally works with discarded and or marginalized materials and gives them greater meaning.